MoistZuko/hackrf_router_relay/README.md

 # hackrf_tcp
-hackrf relay by a router\n
+hackrf relay by a router

 testing...